-As of December 31, 2014, we had federal and state net operating losses of approximately \$132.6 million and \$63.8 million, respectively, which are available to offset future taxable income, if any, through 2034.
-Included in the federal and state net operating losses are deductions attributable to excess tax benefits from the exercise of non-qualified stock options of \$12.1 million and \$7.7 million, respectively.
+As of December 31, 2015, we had federal and state net operating losses of approximately \$131.5 million and \$48.0 million, respectively, which are available to offset future taxable income, if any, through 2035.
+Included in the federal and state net operating losses are deductions attributable to excess tax benefits from the exercise of non-qualified stock options of \$12.3 million and \$7.8 million, respectively.
 The tax benefits attributable to these net operating losses are credited directly to additional paid-in capital when realized.
-The Company has not realized any such tax benefits through December 31, 2014.
-We had research and development tax credits of \$4.6 million and \$2.8 million, respectively, which expire in various amounts through 2034.
+The Company has not realized any such tax benefits through December 31, 2015.
+We had federal and state research and development tax credits of \$4.7 million and \$2.9 million, respectively, which expire in various amounts through 2035.
 Our net operating loss and tax credit amounts are subject to annual limitations under Section 382 change of ownership rules of the U.S. Internal Revenue Code of 1986, as amended.
 We completed an assessment to determine whether there may have been a Section 382 ownership change and determined that it is more likely than not that our net operating and tax credit amounts as disclosed are not subject to any material Section 382 limitations.

 In assessing our ability to utilize our net deferred tax assets, we considered whether it is more likely than not that some portion or all of our net deferred tax assets will not be realized.
 Based upon the level of our historical U.S. losses and future projections over the period in which the net deferred tax assets are deductible, at this time, we believe it is more likely than not that we will not realize the benefits of these deductible differences.
-Accordingly, we have provided a valuation allowance against our net deferred tax assets as of December 31, 2014 and December 31, 2013.
+Accordingly, we have provided a valuation allowance against our net deferred tax assets in the U.S. as of December 31, 2015 and December 31, 2014.

-We have historically provided a valuation allowance against our net deferred tax assets in Japan.
-Based upon the level of historical income in Japan and future projections, we determined in the fourth quarter of 2012 that it was probable that we will realize the benefits of our future deductible differences.
-As such, we released the valuation allowance related to the remaining deferred tax assets in Japan and recorded a \$193,000 income tax benefit in our consolidated statement of operations for the year ended December 31, 2012.
+Based upon the level of historical income in Japan and future projections, we believe it is probable that we will realize the benefits of our future deductible differences.
+As such, we have not provided a valuation allowance against out net deferred tax assets as of December 31, 2015 and 2014.